davedepo/ai-task-orchestrator-mvp/README.md

 # AI Task Orchestrator — MVP

-**AI Task Orchestrator** is a documentation-only MVP that demonstrates how an AI-driven system can route a single natural-language request to the most appropriate AI tool, while producing a clear **Result Summary** and a transparent **Trace**.
+**AI Task Orchestrator** is an MVP that demonstrates how an AI-driven system can route a single natural-language request to the most appropriate AI tool, while producing a clear **Result Summary** and a transparent **Trace**.

 > ⚠️ This public repository does **not** contain source code.
 > The implementation is maintained in a private repository.